21 Feb 2019

 In 2007, a phone came along that would change technology as we know it.
 The iPhone was launched on June 29th 2007.
 The iPhone was just the beginning of the mass move to smartphone devices.

 With seemly unlimited capabilities and new apps being developed daily, the phone of the moment is undoubtedly the smartphone.
-In the first quarter of this year, over 336 million smartphones were sold and sales are set to continue to rise as more affordable options are launched in the developing world.
+In the first quarter of 2017, over 336 million smartphones were sold and sales continued to rise as more affordable options are launched in the developing world.

 The look and feel of smartphones has arguably come full circle by in some ways mimicking earlier models, with a move to larger (but noticeably thinner) devices.
 Screens in many cases are becoming bigger and bigger, with ‘phablets’ (phone/tablet hybrids) becoming ever popular.